Rock climbing techniques: the skills that will see you moving up the grades

 There are many rock climbing techniques associated with different kinds of handholds.
 Jugs are the easiest holds, kindly all accommodating all your fingers and giving you a great sense of security.
 A side pull, or layaway, is when a jug, or an edge, is used by pulling sideways and shifting your body weight.
 The opposite to this is a gaston, named after the legendary French climber and alpinist Gaston Rébuffat.
 This is where you push a hold with your thumb pointing down and your elbow out, thus creating friction against the hold.

 An undercut or undercling is where the climber uses the underside of a hold, pulling outwards and upwards, which can feel counter-intuitive at first but once mastered is a great weapon to have in your arsenal.
 Similar to smearing, palming is when you use the palms of your hands to create friction against the wall and is useful when there are no handholds.
-If deploying this technique when scrambling, just remember that you’ll get more friction from your skin than from your hiking gloves.
+If deploying this technique when scrambling, just remember that you’ll get more friction from your skin than from your best hiking gloves.

 As you progress to tougher grades, finger strength becomes more and more important.
 In terms of finger grips, beginners to climbing will probably adopt a closed crimping technique.
 This is when the fingers make a tight angle at the second joint and the thumb pushes over the index finger.
 In an open crimp the thumb is not used and the fingers are bent perpendicular to each other at the second joint.